Test Code MCSTP MayoComplete Solid Tumor Panel, Next-Generation Sequencing, Tumor

 Specimen Type: Tissue slide

-Slides: 1 stained and 20 unstained
+Slides: 1 Hematoxylin and eosin-stained and 20 unstained

-Note: The total amount of required tumor can be obtained by scraping up to 20 slides from the same block.
+Note: The total amount of required tumor nuclei can be obtained by scraping up to 20 slides from the same block.

-Specimen Type: Cytology slides (direct smears or ThinPrep)
+Specimen Type: Cytology slide (direct smears or ThinPrep)

-Collection Instructions: Submit 2 to 6 stained and coverslipped slides with a preferred total of 10,000 nucleated cells or a minimum of at least 6000 nucleated cells
+Collection Instructions: Submit 1 to 3 slides stained and coverslipped with a total of 5000 nucleated cells (preferred) or at least 3000 nucleated cells (minimum).

 Note: Glass coverslips are preferred; plastic coverslips are acceptable but will result in longer turnaround times.